BachiLi/learning_halide_docs/docs/hello_halide.rst

 We will explain the code line by line.

-To use Halide in your program, you need to include the Halide header in C++ or import the Halide module in Python:
+To use Halide in our program, we need to include the Halide header in C++ or import the Halide module in Python:

 .. tabs::